Here's my story...

-After finishing my Bachelor of Education degree several years later, I went on to become a certified Life Coach Practitioner.
+After finishing my Bachelor of Education degree, I went on to become a certified Life Coach Practitioner.

 And my desire for deep transformation in my personal life led me to study whole foods nutrition, yoga, meditation, compassionate communication, re-evaluation counseling, and learning about natural healthcare options.
 In essence, I took ownership over my own health.